-INT 100 Freshman Seminar.
-1-3 cr.
-Course for entering freshmen.
-Consult campus timetable for description.
-Must be approved by UWC Curriculum Committee. \
+INT 100 Freshman Seminar, 1-3 cr.
+Course for entoring irreshmen.
+Consult campus fimetable for description.
+Must be approved by UWC Curriculum Committee.

-INT 101 Introduction to Women's Studies.
-3 cr.
+INT 101 Introduction to Women's Studies, 3 or.
 (Same as WOM 101.)
 An introduction to the major problems addressed by Women's Studies with an emphasis on the theoretical and methodological issues involved in gaining accurate knowledge about women.
-Literary, philosophical, historical, and social science perspectives are used to understand the experience of women and the cultural construction of gender.
+Literary, philosophical historical and social science perspectives are used to understand the experience of women and the cultural construction of gender.
 IST/CC.

-INT 105 Greek and Latin Origins of Medical and Scientific Terminology.
-2-3 cr.
+INT 105 Greek and Latin Origins of Medical and Scientific Terminology, 2-3 cr.
 The course is designed to acquaint students pursuing science and other majors with the origins of technical terms they are likely to encounter.
 EL.

-INT 210 Nature and Culture: The Eighteenth Century.
-3 cr.
+INT 210 Nature and Culture: The Eighteenth Century, 3 ct.
 (Same as PHI 232).
-This course involves participants from several disciplines, representing the humanities, social sciences, fine arts, and natural sciences.
-The course emphasizes philosophy, literature, art, science, and technology in the eighteenth century.
+This course involves participants from several disciplines, representing the humanities, social sciences, line arts and natural sciences.
+The course emphasizes philosophy, literature, art, science and technology in the sighteenth century.
 IST/HP.

-INT 230 The Biological Revolution: Directing Our Destiny.
+INT 230 The Biological Revolution: Directing Our Deatiny.
 3 cr.
 (Same as PHI 230 and BIO 230).
-Combines significant elements from biology, philosophy, and psychology.
-This course involves a multidisciplinary exploration of the ethical and practical implications of current developments and applications in the areas of molecular genetics, reproductive biology, and sociobiology.
+Combines, significant elements from biology, philosophy and psychology.
+This course involves a multidisciplinary exploration of the ethical and practical implications of current developments and applications in the areas of molecular genetics, reproductive biology and sociab ology.
 IST.

-INT 231 Feminism, Equality, and Public Policy.
-3 cr.
-(Same as WOM 231, PHI 231, and POL 231).
-This course involves a discussion and examination of the issues which generate public policy such as affirmative action, comparable worth, pornography, abortion, etc. from the viewpoint of philosophy and political science.
-IST/CC.
+INT 231 Feminism, Equality and Public Policy, 3 ct.
+(Same as WOM 231, PHI 231 and POL 231).
+This course involves a discussion and examination of the issues which generate public policy such as affirmative action, comparable worth, pomography, abortion, etc. from the viewpoint of philosophy and political science.
+(ST/CC.

 INT 290 Special Topics in Integrated Studies.
 1-3 cr.
 Interdisciplinary courses involving major components and faculty from more than one breadth area.
-Must have a departmental sponsor, approval of UWC Curriculum Committee, and endorsement of all departments involved. \
+Must have a departmental sponsor, approval of UWC Curriculum Committee and endorsement of all departments involved.
+1